FatihErtugral/open-translate/README.md

+# Open Translate

 Description:

-This open-source VSCode extension utilizes the Lingva Translate project to offer translation functionality directly within the editor.
+This open-source VSCode extension utilizes the [Lingva Translate](https://github.com/thedaviddelta/lingva-translate) to offer translation functionality directly within the editor.
 The extension allows you to translate selected text and view the translation in a hover popup.

-License:
+## Features

+- Translate text on hover.
+- Support for multiple languages.
+- Open source and free.

+## License

-This project is licensed under the Apache License 2.0.
+This extension is licensed under the [Apache License](./LICENSE).

-Repository:

-The source code is available on GitHub.
+## Credits

+This extension uses the [Lingva Translate](https://github.com/thedaviddelta/lingva-translate) project, which is an open-source translation tool.